 For many applicants, avoiding criminal inadmissibility will be down to the effectiveness of the argument that you meet the legal terms to be deemed rehabilitated.

 For other applicants, whether due to the serious nature of the crime or other factors, rehabilitation will only be offered on the basis of a specific application.

 Even if you have a serious criminal conviction, it is possible to claim rehabilitation, which removes the grounds of criminal inadmissibility for visa purposes.
 Rehabilitation means that you have satisfied the legal criteria to show you lead a stable lifestyle and are unlikely to be involved in any further criminal activity.

 10 years or less: For crimes where the maximum sentence is 10 years or less, you are automatically deemed rehabilitated if it has been at least 10 years since the completion of the sentence imposed (including any probationary period).
 However, you are eligible to apply for rehabilitation just 5 years after completion of your sentence, whether that is the end of your imprisonment, or the end of your probation.

 10 years or more: By contrast, for crimes where the maximum sentence is 10 years or more, there is no automatic rehabilitation after 10 years.
 However, you are still eligible to apply for rehabilitation after 5 years have elapsed from either the completion of your sentence, or the commission of the offence.

 Importantly, rehabilitation is only available on the basis there have not been any more recent convictions.
 Put another way, your 5 or 10 year wait to be eligible for rehabilitation starts with your most recent conviction.
 Also bear in mind that all convictions will be taken into account: it should go without saying that career criminals are rather severely frowned upon.

-Applicants may be denied a visa on medical grounds if:
+Applicants for admission to Canada may be denied on medical grounds if:

 - The health or safety of the Canadian population at large might be endangered; or